kazuotani14/BubblesRenderer/README.md

 TODOs

-* prove derivation of refraction ray in 10.2
+* Ray tracing: the next week
+  * re-visit 3.4: correctly handle zeros and nans

 * clean up code -- one pass
   * remove `using`?

-* Ray tracing: the next week

 * Optimize code
   * use multiple threads.
 What's the best way to do this?